GeneralSoftwareHardwareMoviesHot Wheels!Food & DrinkGamesRants!PetsJokes |

 Penguin rating: 1 poofteenth (if that) of a turnip.

 Yeah, just wait till you have to write client information documentation in Lotus Notes template-based info repositories, and then try to search for it afterwards.
 Just wait until you have to get through mountains and mountains of red tape, headers, owner logs, creator and reviewer entries, just so you can create a document with four lines of actual content.
 Then each reviewer has to approve it before it can be released.
 Any changes then need to go through a feedback, approval, change, re-approval, then re-release process.
+You young-un's don't know how good you'ns got it, nyahear?

 I like notes, especially since Big Blue now own it.
 If only MS would merge with IBM - this would do poptastic things for my MS shares - whiners like Porcupine have done horrid things to portfolio over the past few years.